Swelling after lens replacement. Rehabilitation after cataract removal

 Displacement (dislocation) of the IOL

-Endophthalmitis is also a rather rare complication in cataract surgery, which can lead to a significant decrease in vision, up to its complete loss.
+Endophthalmitis is also a fairly rare complication in cataract surgery, which can lead to a significant decrease in vision, up to its complete loss.
 The frequency of its occurrence can be 0.13 - 0.7%.

-Benefits of treatment at MHC
+Advantages of treatment at MGK

-An increase in intraocular pressure in the postoperative period may occur due to: the development of a pupillary block, or clogging of the drainage system with special viscous preparations - highly elastic, used at all stages of the operation to protect the intraocular structures and, especially, the cornea of the eye, if they are not completely washed out of the eye .In this case, when intraocular pressure rises, instillation of drops is prescribed, and this is usually enough.
-Exceptionally in rare cases, with an increase in intraocular pressure in the early postoperative period, an additional operation is performed - a puncture (puncture) of the anterior chamber and its thorough washing.
+An increase in intraocular pressure in the postoperative period may occur due to: the development of pupillary block, or clogging of the drainage system with special viscous preparations - highly elastic, used at all stages of the operation to protect intraocular structures and, especially, the cornea of the eye, if they are incompletely washed out of the eye In this case, when intraocular pressure rises, drops are prescribed, and this is usually sufficient.
+Only in rare cases, when intraocular pressure increases in the early postoperative period, an additional operation is performed - puncture (puncture) of the anterior chamber and its thorough washing.
 Retinal detachment occurs with the following predisposing factors:

 • myopia,